asemarian/notes/README.md

 ## Contributing

 This is a work in progress.
-My ultimate goal is to turn this web application into a cross-platform desktop application that supports Linux in particular.
+The ultimate goal is to turn this web application into a cross-platform desktop application that supports Linux in particular.
 Before that happens, however, there are a few features that need to be implemented first:

 -   [ ] Add support for multiple notebooks
 -   [ ] Add the ability to search through all notes